 Tips and tricks for ordering tickets

 Before we give you the first tip, we have to be fair.
 When more people want to go to an event than there are tickets, some people will be left disappointed.
 That’s a fact and something to take into account.
 But with the right preparation you can prevent a lot of stress and questions.
-With the tips for ordering tickets below, you’re at least as prepared as possible.
+In this article, we’ll provide you with tips for when ordering those precious tickets.

 Step 1.
 Preparation

 Make sure that you already have an account at Ticketmaster.nl.
 You can do this easily through this link.
 By already providing us with your personal details, you can save a lot of time during the ordering process.
 Already have an account?
 Make sure you’re logged in, as this also saves time.

 Step 2.
 Information